infinum/android-handbook/Libraries.md

 1. **DBFlow**

 	DBFlow is an ORM Android database library with annotation processing.
-It is built on top of the SQLite database, and has support for all SQL actions and transactions.
+It is built on top of the SQLite database and has support for all SQL actions and transactions.

 	More info with code examples is available [here](https://github.com/Raizlabs/DBFlow).